SAPDshell/saphub/README.md

 saphub
 ======

 A command-line tool to deploy an Hana XS Engine project from a local folder to a Hana instance.
+The contents of the local folder will overwrite the entire contents of the Hana package it it exists already.

 saphub.py
 ---------